NASA scientists hope singing trees could help us reach another planet

 "The design has no moving parts, and the electronics are on only 1% of the time," says Matousek, who has worked on missions from Voyager to Juno to Mars Cube One.
 "Imagine if your car, or your computer, or your phone, needed to last 200 years.
 The simpler the spacecraft, the better."

-The Space Song Foundation is raising money for the Tree of Life on Kickstarter, where the project has pulled in more than $11,500 toward its $15,000 goal, with three days remaining in the campaign.
+The Space Song Foundation is raising money for the Tree of Life on Kickstarter, where the project has pulled in more than $12,200 toward its $15,000 goal, with two days remaining in the campaign.
 (Keep in mind that not all Kickstarter projects deliver on time or as promised.)

 If all goes according to plan, the first two trees will start "singing" in public spaces in New York and Los Angeles, with speakers broadcasting the duet in real time.
 Funds raised on Kickstarter will go toward the equipment needed to wire up the two trees.